proindra/QuickDine/README.md

-# 🍽️ Restaurant Booking System
+# 🍽️ TableTime – Restaurant Booking App

 A web-based restaurant reservation app built with **Python**, **Streamlit**, and **CSV** files.
 Users can **log in**, browse restaurants, check **table availability**, make **bookings**, and manage reservations — all via a sleek, responsive interface.